dask/dask/docs/source/dashboard.rst

 as listed below:

 - :ref:`dashboard.memory`: Cluster memory and Memory per worker
-- :ref:`dashboard.proc-cpu-occ`:  Tasks being processed by each worker/ NEEDS INFO/ NEEDS INFO
+- :ref:`dashboard.proc-cpu-occ`:  Tasks being processed by each worker/ CPU Utilization per worker/ Expected runtime for all tasks currently on a worker.
 - :ref:`dashboard.task-stream`: Individual task across threads.
 - :ref:`dashboard.progress`: Progress of a set of tasks.